open-telemetry/opamp-spec/supplementary-guidelines.md

 configuration-management tooling (e.g. Ansible, Chef, Puppet, or a secrets manager).
 Using a long-lived root CA and shorter-lived signing intermediates reduces rotation frequency for the trust anchor itself.

+An alternative approach is to compile the trust anchor directly into the Agent binary.
+In this model, trust anchor rotation is handled by distributing a new Agent version — the same mechanism used for any other Agent update.
+This can be simpler to operate in environments where Agent binary updates are already automated, and it avoids the need for a separate certificate-management pipeline.

 ### Certificate Revocation